thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

   - payload: `119,c8y-config-plugin,<type 1>,<type 2>,<type 3>,...`<br/>
     Example: `119,c8y-config-plugin,foo.conf,bar.conf`

 Note that the `c8y_configuration_plugin` does **not** create any child-device twin in the cloud.
-Instead the clouds child-device twins must be created upfront.
+Instead, the cloud child-device twins must be created upfront.

 ## Fetching/Pushing configuration file from/to the external device